TERM LIFE INSURANCE AFTER A HEART ATTACK – IS IT EVEN POSSIBLE?

 However, it is still possible to find affordable whole or term life insurance if we package your case correctly and present it to the right life insurance company.

-Certain life insurance companies price these risks very well.
+Certain life insurance companies price these risks very well, and certain life insurance companies don’t take heart attacks at all.

 When did your heart attack occur?